 - 80% of women in the last 2 years have accessed education or training – either at the safe-house or within the community.
 Enabling access to education and training that’s tailored to their needs and delivered in a safe, nurturing environment makes a huge difference, giving them increased confidence and choices for the future

-- 65% of survivors were helped to access therapeutic support.
+- 53% of survivors were helped to access mental health services.

-- 78% of survivors were assisted to move into supported accommodation.
+- 57% of survivors were supported to find accommodation.